 I first came to Britain on a class trip in 1992 and nothing prepared me for the melting pot that was and is London.
 Walking down the street, I couldn’t believe the sheer diversity of faces, nationalities, religions and cultures.
 This was G. E. Lessing’s dream of (religious) tolerance put into practice in everyday Britain in the late 20th century.
 Coming from a country where there was hardly any non-German soul living/working/studying/on benefits – this was extraordinary.
 Continue reading →

-Ha!
-I’ve just used click bait.
 In order to lure you onto this page I cunningly posed a question you are dying to find the answer to.
-Now I got you here but in order to find out which Muppet you are, you will have to read the whole post.
-No claim, no pain, no gain.
+Now that I got you here you will have to stay with me until the end in order to find out which Muppet you really are.

 But back to the essential bits of life.
 The other week a friend complained about not being able to go online for 2! hours, sending her into a spiral of Weltschmerz and meaninglessness.
-Not a stranger to smug replies, I suggested, try reading a book, wink wink.
+Not a stranger to smug replies, I suggested, try reading a book.

 That’s when karma got me by the derriere.
 Only when it happened to me, it wasn’t just 2 hours but a whole week of being sans internet.
-And no, I couldn’t use my phone because my data-allowance lasts a whole day these days because:
+And no, I couldn’t use my phone because my data-allowance is non existent.

 No. Internet.
 For.
 One.
 Week.